The blockchain-powered HTC Exodus is landing on October 22

 So what can you expect from the HTC Exodus?
 Well, it’s a blockchain- powered phone which will include a cold storage locker with support for all major cryptocurrencies, so you’ll be able to store your currency offline.
 For that reason it’s also a phone that puts a big focus on security.

-Beyond that and the fact that the HTC Exodus will run Android, we don’t know much else about it.
-The specs for example remain a mystery for now, but we should have answers soon.
+Beyond that, and the fact that the HTC Exodus will run Android, we don’t know much else about it.
+The specs for example remain a mystery, but we should have answers soon.

-If you like the sound of the Exodus though it’s worth noting that it could be expensive, with the company previously claiming that it would be "comparable" to the $1000 (around £600, AU$1,300) Finney phone, which is also powered by blockchain.
+If you like the sound of the Exodus it’s worth noting that it could be expensive, with the company previously claiming that it would be "comparable" to the $1,000 (around £600, AU$1,300) Finney phone, which is also powered by blockchain.

 Also, while we know the HTC Exodus will be announced on October 22, there’s no word yet on when you’ll actually be able to buy it.